Reporter covering the White House Education: University of Missouri, bachelor of journalism

-started at the Washington Post as a summer intern in 1992.
-After four years as a sports reporter, he moved to the local news staff and wrote about education in Virginia and Maryland and city government in Washington, D.C.
+David Nakamura started at The Washington Post as a summer intern in 1992.
+After four years as a sports reporter, he moved to the local news staff and wrote about education in Virginia and Maryland and city government in the District.
 In 2004, he was part of a team that uncovered high levels of lead contamination in D.C. tap water, a series that won the 2005 Selden Ring Award for investigative reporting.
 He has reported from Afghanistan, Pakistan and Japan.